Bayrakli Mosque, Chios: History

+The mosque stands inside the fortress of the old town of Chios, on Saint George Street, on the site of the ancient city.
+A local tradition holds that an old Genoese Catholic church formerly occupied part of the site.
+A scholarly identification along similar lines has been proposed: on the basis of a marble fragment found opposite the ruined mosque and the building's depiction as a church on an early plan of the citadel, it has been suggested that the mosque probably occupies the site of the church of San Domenico, later known as Santa Maria di Castello, which was the principal Dominican church within the fortress.
+According to a copy made by Girolamo Giustiniani of an inscription formerly in that church, the Genoese commander Giovanni Giustiniani Longo was buried there.
+A patrician of Genoa and a member of the Maona of Chios, he commanded part of the defence of Constantinople and died of a wound received during the siege; the original inscription does not survive and is known only through Giustiniani's transcription.

-Per the marble inscription above the doorframe, the mosque's construction started in 1891–1892 by order of Sultan Abdülhamit II, back when Chios was part of the Ottoman Empire and the Vilayet of the Archipelago.
+When the Ottomans captured Chios in 1566, all the churches in the citadel were reportedly converted into mosques except that of the Dominicans.
+The present mosque was built later, in 1891–1892, by order of Sultan Abdülhamit II, when Chios was part of the Ottoman Empire and the Vilayet of the Archipelago, as recorded by the marble inscription above the doorframe.
+Several materials taken from ancient buildings were used in its construction.

-The Bayrakli mosque is located inside the fortress of the old town Chios, in Saint George Street, on the location of the ancient city of Chios.
-Several materials taken from ancient buildings were used for its construction, while according to a local legend part of it was built on the site of and old Genoese Catholic church; however such tale is not confirmed from any historiography.

 Following the Armenian Genocide, the Treaty of Lausanne and the exchange of populations between Turkey and Greece in the early twentieth century, the building no longer functioned as a mosque but housed a displaced Armenian family, whose initials that they carved in the stone can still be seen.
 It was eventually sold to a bank, which donated it to the Greek Ministry of Culture.

-The Greek Ministry of Culture registered the building on March 5 1999, and for some time, it functioned as a repair shop for electronic devices.
+The Greek Ministry of Culture registered the building on March 5, 1999, and for some time, it functioned as a repair shop for electronic devices.
 Renovations works on the mosque began in 2018 and finished in 2023, when the mosque was made available to the public once more as a monument.

-Although there have been calls for the mosque to be given to the Muslim community as a praying center, so such measures have been implemented yet.
+There have been calls for the former mosque to be given back to the Muslim community as a prayer center, although As of November 2023, it has not been implemented.